misoboute/baking/Doogh.md

 1/8 tsp arlic powder

 ## Instructions
-Mix all the ingredients in a container and let it rest for a week in a warm place.
+Mix all the ingredients and pour into an air-tight container and let it rest for a week in a warm place.
 Then bottle it and store in the fridge.